Watson Lakes, Washington - Picturesque Lakes with Options for Most Skill Levels

 Watson Lakes - Washington State

 All along the way there were beautiful views, but there was one more surprise waiting for us at the end.
-Near the far side fo the lake we took a small trail off to the left and were met by some totally unexpected snowcapped mountain views!
+Near the far side of the lake we took a small trail off to the left and were met by some totally unexpected snowcapped mountain views!

 Watson Lakes Lookout - Washington State